YScloud22/Fetch-SDET-Exercise/README.md

 # Fetch-SDET-Exercise
  Find Fake Bar Coding Exercise

-- Install the required Python packages in requirements.txt
+- Create a virtual Python evironment and install the required Python packages in requirements.txt
 - Run Find_Fake_Bar.py

 Screenshot of a possible output: